sylvaingable/bonjour-bichon/README.md

 # Bonjour Bichon 📸

-Automatically send random photos from your Nextcloud to Signal contacts.
+Automatically send random photos from your Nextcloud to a Signal group.
 Features duplicate sending prevention within a configurable time period and automatic image resizing for optimal mobile viewing.

 ## Prerequisites